Mutual Funds & Uses

 To invest directly, one needs to directly apply on the given websites or the authorized branches in the city carrying the required documents.
 The merit of directly investing money is that it saves you from the trouble of dealing with an external parties and the commission which in turn can bring in great return.
 Whereas with the involvement of a mutual fund advisor, the information is detailed to take informed decision.
 The biggest advantage of directly applying on the website is that you can easily research information to the best of your abilities.
 There’s no room for confusion or delusion in anyway.

-The listed below are the types of Mutual Funds to be found in India:
+Types of Mutual Funds to be found in India

 SEBI (Securities and Exchange Board of India) has categorized mutual funds in India under 4 main categories: